MatchuPitchu/react-summary/02_React Hooks.md

     }
     ```

-- b) recommanded and more complex context setup: to pull out more logic out of specific components and create a saparate context management component
+- b) recommanded and more complex context setup: to pull out more logic out of specific components and create a separate context management component

+  - hint: you can create a custom hook which returns context data object -> to avoid importing the Context in every other component file where you're using it
   - context file:

     ```JavaScript